-For drug trafficking charges in North Carolina, there does not have to be any evidence there was intent to distribute or transport drugs.
+Drug trafficking is a felony charge in North Carolina, which means all drug trafficking charges result in more severe penalties than misdemeanors.
+For drug trafficking charges in North Carolina, there does not have to be any evidence of an intent to distribute or transport drugs.
 Many drug trafficking charges stem from possession.
 To be convicted of drug trafficking, there must be proof that you sold, delivered, or possessed drugs knowingly and intentionally.

 To be charged with drug trafficking, you must possess at least:

-These amounts would result in minimal felony charges for drug trafficking.
+These amounts would result in the lowest-level felony charges for drug trafficking.
 As the quantity of drugs in possession grows, so does the felony classification.

 Every alleged crime is surrounded by varying circumstances that make the facts of that particular case unique.
-Because there are many variables, drug trafficking charges could be charged as a Class C, D, E, F, G, or H felony.
-Variability can include the amount of possession, the type of drug in possession, and the intent.
-Convictions for these felonies will range from 2 years in prison up to 18 years and include fines of up to $250,000.
+Because there are many variables, drug trafficking could be charged as a Class C, D, E, F, G, or H felony.
+Variability can include the amount of possession, the type of drug involved, and the intent.
+Convictions for these felonies will range from two years in prison up to 18 years and include fines of up to $250,000.

 In addition to the large fines and lengthy prison sentences, a conviction has lifelong consequences.
 This can include difficulty finding a job or housing, losing your right to vote, and being disqualified from certain government assistance programs.

-Not only could you face state-level charges but also federal charges.
+You could face not only state-level charges, but also federal charges.
 Under federal legislation, it is a crime to manufacture, distribute, or possess any controlled substances.
 To be charged under federal laws, considerations of the case must be made, including the amount of drugs in possession, the people involved, whether or not the drugs crossed state lines, and whether any other federal violations occurred.

-Facing drug charges can be extremely difficult, but with the right attorney, you will be able to challenge the charges and ultimately have your charges reduced, dismissed, or acquitted.
-No matter what difficulties your case faces, the team at Edwards Law is here to help.
-Call our offices today and let us help you reach the best outcome for your case.
+Facing drug charges can be extremely difficult, and it is imperative that you take steps to protect your rights.
+With the right attorney, you may be able to challenge the charges and ultimately have your charges reduced, dismissed, or acquitted.
+No matter how difficult your case may be, the team at Edwards Law, PLLC, is here to help.
+Call our office today and find out how we can help you navigate your next steps.

 38 Arlington St, Asheville,